“If you think education is expensive — try ignorance”. — Derek Bok, president of Harvard University.

 The implementation of any new software system can always seem a little daunting at first.
 What’s important to remember (and keep reminding yourself) is that this phase of any software project doesn’t have to be so terrible.
 Typically, what can take the most time is the initial transition from the old system to the new (or in many cases, from NO system to A system – this is when companies have been relying primarily on using Excel Spreadsheets, Word documents and Email).
 During this initial transition we have a ‘Learning Period’, where, of course, employees need to learn how to actually use the new software application.

-We’ve compiled a list of our most read and shared blog posts in 2015.
-These posts cover tons of different topics ranging from EDI communication to Productivity Apps to ERP Implementations to IT Business Tools.
+We’ve compiled a list of our most read and shared blog posts.
+These IT articles cover tons of different topics ranging from EDI communication to Productivity Apps to ERP Implementations to IT Business Tools.

 This article really touched upon the negative experiences of ERP implementations at businesses.
 It goes on to answer the question: “Why do companies have such terrible software implementation experiences?”
 Our experts’ conclusion was that either their ERP Provider is only providing them with half-truths about implementations to sell their own products OR business executives make their own assumptions and do not do the proper research required beforehand.
 Getting the RIGHT and TRUTHFUL information from IT Providers as well as doing your own research on implementations is absolutely critical.
 Read more to get the real story behind those false statements about ERP Implementations.
 Read more